Aloe Blacc – Good Things: #972 of best 1,000 albums ever!

 I know.
 You’re saying, “Just give us the whole song already!”
 All right, all right, here you go.

-I also really enjoy the slinky bass rhythms of “Take Me Back,” and Blacc’s soulful voice and the female backing vocals are really strong.
+I also really enjoy the slinky bass rhythms of “Take Me Back,” and Blacc’s soulful voice and female backing vocals are especially strong.

 Here’s a fun, intimate, and super elegant live version with a backing string section.